Perinatal & Newborn Health

 Safe Administration of Oxytocin

-Last updated on December 19, 2022 The Safe Administration of Oxytocin guideline report, developed by PCMCH in 2019, outlines best practice recommendations for the safe management of pregnant patients whose labour is induced or augmented with the medication oxytocin.
-The objective of the report is to reduce the risk of misuse and/or mismanagement of oxytocin …
+The Safe Administration of Oxytocin guideline report, developed by PCMCH in 2019, outlines best practice recommendations for the safe management of pregnant patients whose labour is induced or augmented with the medication oxytocin.
+The objective of the report is to reduce the risk of misuse and/or mismanagement of oxytocin by addressing risk factors that have contributed to

 Safe Administration of Oxytocin Read More »